 THCA is the chemical precursor to THC and just like there is CBG there is also CBGA, and CBC and CBCA.
 These XXX-A precursors are basically the mother molecules that change into their active forms, XXX, when placed under the right conditions, in this case again, heat or light.
-Interestingly, much like these other cannabinoids such as CBGA, THCA has been shown in the research to have anti-inflammatory and neuroprotective properties.
+Interestingly, much like other cannabinoids such as CBGA, THCA has been shown to have similar properties to CBD.
 It should be noted however, that these benefits are for its non-activated form of THCA and not THC!
 Once it is decarboxylated it does not retain all of these properties.

 THCA is sold in many different forms from crystalline solids, to larger diamond nuggets, to isolate powders.
 As a cannabinoid concentrate, they can be used similarly and can be directly vaped, smoked, or dabbed, and are often used to top off bowls or joints to add an enhanced effect.
 It is important to note that if you are subject to random drug screenings or have a drug screening scheduled in the future, that you DO NOT consume THCA or THCA isolates.